dschnare/purejs/README.markdown

 The `src/pure.js` file is the source file with inline commenting, and the `bin/pure.min.js` file is the minified obsfucated source file.

-The `src/pure.amd.js` file is the source AMD module with inline commenting, and the `bin/pure.amd.min.js` file is the minified obsfucated module.

-To use, simply include one of the scripts via a `<script>` element or use the AMD version in a modular application.
+To use, simply include one of the scripts via a `<script>` element.
+The script can be used as an AMD module or a Nodejs/CommonJS module in a modular application as well.